Course Outline

 Details of early feedback on progress

-Students will complete individual weekly workshop activities under the guidance of the workshop facilitator, providing opportunity for rapid formative feedback throughout the semester.
+Students will complete individual weekly workshop activities under the guidance of the workshop facilitator, providing opportunity for rapid formative feedback throughout the trimester.
 Moreover portions 1 and 2 of Task 1 will be submitted, marked and returned with detailed feedback prior to census date.

 Assessment tasks